1. OUR COMMITMENT TO PRIVACY

 3. WHAT WE USE YOUR PERSONAL INFORMATION FOR

 When we request or receive personal information, this may be for one or more of the following purposes:

-- to provide and improve our services to you and to our clients, including handling personal information of others on behalf of our clients;
+- to provide and improve our existing legal and corporate products and services to you and to our clients;

 - to inform you of events and developments in the law which we think will be of interest to you;